Interstellar travel

 Interstellar travel is the hypothetical travel of spacecraft between star systems.
 Due to the vast distances between the Solar System and nearby stars, interstellar travel is not practicable with current propulsion technologies.

 To travel between stars within a reasonable amount of time (decades or centuries), an interstellar spacecraft must reach a significant fraction of the speed of light, requiring enormous amounts of energy.
 Communication with such interstellar craft will experience years of delay due to the speed of light.
-Collisions with cosmic dust and gas at such speeds can be catastrophic for such spacecrafts.
+Collisions with cosmic dust and gas at such speeds can be catastrophic for such spacecraft.
 Crewed interstellar travel could possibly be conducted more slowly (far beyond the scale of a human lifetime) by making a generation ship.
 Hypothetical interstellar propulsion systems include nuclear pulse propulsion, fission-fragment rocket, fusion rocket, beamed solar sail, and antimatter rocket.

 The benefits of interstellar travel include detailed surveys of habitable exoplanets and distant stars, comprehensive search for extraterrestrial intelligence and space colonization.
-Even though five uncrewed spacecraft have left the Solar System, they are not "interstellar craft" because they are not purposefully designed to explore other star systems.
-Thus, as of the 2020s, interstellar spaceflight remains a popular trope in speculative future studies and science fiction.
-A civilization that has mastered interstellar travel is called an interstellar species.
+Even though five uncrewed spacecraft have left the Solar System, they are not "interstellar craft" in the sense that they are not purposefully designed to explore other star systems.
+Thus, as of the 2020s, interstellar spaceflight remains only a popular trope in speculative future studies and science fiction.

 Challenges

 Interstellar distances

 Distances between the planets in the Solar System are often measured in astronomical units (AU), defined as the average distance between the Sun and Earth, some 1.5E8 km.
-Venus, the closest planet to Earth is (at closest approach) 0.28 AU away.
+Venus, the closest planet to Earth, is (at closest approach) 0.28 AU away.
 Neptune, the farthest planet from the Sun, is 29.8 AU away.
-As of January 20, 2023, Voyager 1, the farthest human-made object from Earth, is 163 AU away, exiting the Solar System at a speed of 17 km/s (0.006% of the speed of light).
+As of March 2026, Voyager 1, the farthest human-made object from Earth, is 173 AU away, exiting the Solar System at a speed of 17 km/s (0.006% of the speed of light).

 The closest known star, Proxima Centauri, is approximately 4.243 ly away, or over 9,000 times farther away than Neptune.